davisclick/openvino-computer-pointer-controller/README.md

-# openvino-eye-gaze-estimation
-OpenVino eye-gaze-estimation to control computer mouse.
-Four pre-trained model provided  by Open Model Zoo, are used.

 # Computer Pointer Controller

 In this project, it is use a gaze detection model to control the mouse pointer of the computer.